-The daint,white and red coloured aircraft slowly taxies into Kolkata airport.
-The swanky new terminal , buzzing with coffee shops, eateries, gift shops selling useless memorabilia at extravagant prices, excited children running about and couples sitting and assisting each other, is teeming with activity.
+The dainty,white and red coloured aircraft slowly taxies into Kolkata airport.
+The swanky new terminal , buzzing with coffee shops, eateries, gift shops selling useless memorabilia at extravagant prices, excited children running about, hassled executives working on laptops and couples sitting and assisting each other, is teeming with activity.

-What a far cry, I think, from the rundown terminal five years back, which seemed more like a railway station than a modern airport , that to at a time when all the other major airports across the country had been modernized .
-But that same rundown terminal contained memories of my childhood, when my father (who is no more) would return from his official tours and me and my mom would take the only existing” minibus” service from our house to the airport.
+What a far cry, I think, from the rundown terminal five years back, which seemed more like a railway station than a modern airport , that too at a time when all the other major airports across the country had been modernized .
+But that same rundown terminal contained fond memories of my childhood, when my father (who passed away recently) would return from his official tours and me and my mom would take the only existing” minibus” service from our house to the airport.
 It was a time of joyful expectation, and would usually lead to the procurement of “ Tinkle” comics or other such icons of my childhood from the airport book shops, courtesy my father.

 Things have changed drastically.
-They have been sanitized, commercialized, and frankly I prefer this clean, well –maintained building any day compared to the rundown terminal of yore with the stinking dirty toilets and stale food (courtesy AAEI), but somewhere, nostalgia still lingers, in a corner of the mind somewhere, and nestles itself firmly.
+The airport has been sanitized, commercialized, and frankly I prefer this clean, well –maintained building any day compared to the rundown terminal of yore with the stinking dirty toilets and stale food (courtesy AAEI), but somewhere, nostalgia still lingers, in a corner of the mind somewhere, and nestles itself firmly.

-The chap next to me is from Delhi , probably on a flight for the first or second time, and I guide him on a few things ( including how to take the airport shuttle from the Delhi airport, courtesy my four years in Delhi ).
-We have a general discussion on air travel and its merits vis a vis rail travel, it transpires that his brother is a co-pilot with Indigo Airlines based in Bangalore, and his knowledge on the current airline scenario in India turns out to be quite good.
+The chap next to me is from Delhi , probably on a flight for the first or second time, and I guide him on a few things ( including how to take the airport shuttle from the Delhi airport, courtesy my four years’ stay in Delhi ).
+We have a general discussion on air travel and its merits vis -a-vis rail travel, and it transpires that his brother is a co-pilot with Indigo Airlines based in Bangalore, and his knowledge on the current airline scenario in India turns out to be quite good.
 At the end, I guide him on staying seated during the stopover in Ranchi on his way to Delhi ( this being a connecting flight ) and not to get down ( as he had thought) .
-I collect my bag from the overhead bin, endure the plastic smile from the airhostess once more one way out, and leave.
-I am handed a discount voucher for some outrageously priced items from the airport store ( which I dispose off quickly) .
+I collect my bag from the overhead bin, endure the plastic smiles from the airhostesses once more one way out, and leave.
+I am handed a discount voucher for some outrageously priced items from the airport shop ( which I dispose off quickly) .
 Collecting my luggage from the conveyor belt, I move out of the terminal for the usual haggling with autorickshaw drivers for my journey back home.

 Bon voyage on Air Asia.
 Welcome aboard.